ObEngine/ObEngine/.github/CONTRIBUTING.md

 - Scene : Scene-like container
 - Script : All the Lua binding stuff in there
 - Toolkit : Nice terminal to help with project management
-- Triggers : Triggers / Events for the GameObjects

 ## How can I contribute